-If any point on the intake line is higher than the top of the pump's water box, install a pipe tee and plug at that point.
+Remove the plug next to the surge tank (if installed) and add water.
+If any point on the intake line is higher than the top of the pump's diaphragm box, install a pipe tee and plug at that point.
 Prime the pump at the tee.
 Ensure to displace any air that may be trapped in the high point on the intake line.
+When connected to enough power the pump should start.